helgatheviking/Nav-Menu-Roles/readme.txt

 `

 Note that you have to generate your own if/then logic.
 I can't provide free support for custom integration with another plugin.
 You may [contact me](http://kathyisawesome.com/contact) to discuss hiring me, or I would suggest using a plugin that supports WordPress' roles, such as Justin Tadlock's [Members](http://wordpress.org/plugins/members).

+= The menu exploded?
+Why are all my pages displaying for logged out users? =

+If every item in your menu is configured to display to logged in users (either all logged in users, or by specific role), then when a logged out visitor comes to your site there are no items in the menu to display.  `wp_nav_menu()` will then try check its `fallback_cb` argument... which defaults to `wp_page_menu`.

+Therefore, if you have no items to display, WordPress will end up displaying ALL your pages!!

+If you don't want this, you must set the fallback argument to be a null string.

+`
+wp_nav_menu( array( 'theme_location' => 'primary-menu', 'fallback_cb' => '' ) );
+`

 = What happened to my menu roles on import/export? =